henry4sfdc/lightning-newbie/index.markdown

 #Salesforce Lightning Newbie Notes#

 Like a lot of you, I recently started down the path of learning Lightning Components.
 These are my notes based on a series of questions I asked as I went through the docs and tutorials.
-This is not a cogent use case or app, insead these answers are simple code snippets illustrating the answers to my questions.
+This is not a cogent use case or app, insead these are simple code snippets illustrating the answers to my questions.

 Questions or comments?
 Find me on Twitter: [@ReidCarlberg](https://twitter.com/ReidCarlberg).